Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Remember to initialize variables in the "Start()" function of the script or the editor, not doing it will lead to undetermined behaviours.

+Demo:

+- Tank moves with arrow keys
+- Turret will point where the mouse is pointing to, if it is on top of the black plane
+- Shoot with spacebar

 Link to website: https://skyway666.github.io/Kuroko-Engine/ Link to github: https://github.com/Skyway666/Kuroko-Engine